Sabbath in our home

 Gathering

-• We some times start by lighting candles, remembering who our God is (The light in this world) and prayer, then we take communion and a short prayer time for us and the family around us, but sometimes we also wait with communion until after the evening sermon / devotion time.
+We some times start by lighting candles, remembering who our God is (The light in this world) and prayer, then we take communion and a short prayer time for us and the family around us.
+Sometimes we also wait with communion until after the evening sermon / devotion time.

 Food